giorginolab/vmd_diffusion_coefficient/doc/README.md

 You need to load the package with `package require diffusion_coefficient`.
 The plugin can perform the following computations

 -   MSD at a given lag time (in frames).
-The return value will be in Å, and its value is independent of the time units.
-This is the clearest (i.e. recommended) way to use the plugin.
+The return value will be in Å², and its value is independent of the time units.

--   MSD for an interval of lag times
+-   MSD for an interval of lag times (`from`, `to`, `step` options)

 -   D, computed as above, for an interval of lag times.
+The formula is only valid in the diffusive regime and with pointlike particles

+-   D, computed by least-squares fitting MSD to a linear function in τ.
+	This is the most commonly used method.

 Invocation is self-explanatory, i.e.: